 Volatility Estimates are required when interest rate floors or caps are used in pricing floating rate or adjustable rate loans, and allow you to capture the impact of caps and floors on your opportunities.
-Clients should feel free to develop their own Volatility Estimates using appropriate methods; however, we also provide a recommended set of Volatility Estimates, which will be updated monthly.
-If you'd like to be notified via email when our Volatility Estimates are updated, go to the Volatility Estimates section and click "Follow" on the right side of the page.
+Clients should develop their own Volatility Estimates.
+However, for convenience we also publish a set of Volatility Estimates, which are updated monthly.
+If you would like to be notified via email when this information is updated, please let us know at email@example.com.

-- Method to Determine the Recommended Volatility Estimates
+- Method to Determine the PrecisionLender Volatility Estimates

 - How does using Volatility Estimates affect an opportunity's return?

 - Adding Volatility Estimates in PrecisionLender